Tile Hill railway station: History

 In 2009 the railway platform was extended, almost doubling the size.
-This was also the case for a number of smaller stations on this route.
+This was the case for a number of stations along the route.

-Historically this has been a busy railway station used by many local and non-local residents, however, recently after the sale of the overflow carpark to developers there continues to be substantial parking issues at the station and in and around the neighbouring roads.

 Facilities

 The station has a ticket office located on platform 1 which is open Monday 06:00–19:00, Tuesday-Thursday 07:00–19:00, Friday 07:00–20:00, Saturday 08:00–19:00 and Sunday 08:30–14:00.
 When the ticket office is open tickets must be purchased before boarding the train.
 Outside of these times there is a ticket machine outside the ticket office which accepts card payments only - cash and voucher payments can be made to the senior conductor on the train.

 Services

 Tile Hill is served by two trains per hour each way, to Birmingham New Street northbound and to London Euston via Northampton southbound.
 Some services to/from London Euston are split at Northampton with one service running between Birmingham New Street and Northampton and another between Northampton and London Euston.

 On Sundays, the service is hourly during the morning with 2 trains per hour running through the afternoon.

 All services are operated by West Midlands Trains.
 Most services are operated under the London Northwestern Railway brand but some services (mainly early morning and late night services which start/terminate at Coventry) operate under the West Midlands Railway brand.